oist-ncbc/spykesim/README.md

 Extended edit similarity measurement is implemented.
 You can find the details in the following paper.
 bioArxiv: https://www.biorxiv.org/content/early/2017/10/30/202655
 # Supported Operating Systems
-Ubuntu and MacOS.
+This library tested on Ubuntu and MacOS.
 For Windows users: Please consider to use Ubuntu via Windows Subsystem for Linux.

 # Installation
 Cython and Numpy needs to be preinstalled as these will be used in the installation process.